jasminakterr/Test-Case-for-Hishabee-Business-App/README.md

 - Module

-- Test Steps
+- Test Cases

 - Expected Result

 - Actual Result

+- Test Steps

+- Bug Screenshot

 - Status (Pass/Fail)

-Execute the test cases as per the defined steps and document your results in the `Actual Result` and `Status` columns.
+Execute the test cases as per the defined steps and document results in the `Actual Result` and `Status` columns.

-## Test Scenarios
-Writing test scenarios for manual testing is an essential step in the quality assurance process.
-Test scenarios help ensure that all possible actions and workflows within the application are tested effectively.

 ## Test Case Writing
 Main part of the project.
 After doing all the things that helps to write and execute the test cases more specific.
 In this project all the test cases have been executed without having any delay.